Mikkomario/Utopia-Scala/Trove/README.md

 - Automatic database version updates based on .sql files

 ## Implementation Hints

-### Required External Libraries
-This project has a Maven dependency: ch.vorburger.mariaDB4j:mariaDB4j:2.4.0

 ### Things you should know when using Trove
 Starting and shutting down the database takes a while.
 A loading screen or some other user feedback